“Just fix the men,” is not the answer to all relationship problems.

 So if your husband needs help, the first thing is not to jump on him and drag him to change-ville.
 It’s to get on your knees and pray.

 Read these posts

-Some men have huge problems, of dangerous proportions.
-And sometimes a wife has to get away to stay safe.
+Some men have huge problems, sometimes of dangerous proportions.
+Sometimes a wife has to get away to stay safe.

 But most men are not like that.

 Most men are simply suffering from the human-iosis.
 Selfishness, unkindness, snarkiness, passivity, unhealed wounds, unrepented sin.

 Of course, our humanity is not an excuse because Christ provided the answer when He hang on the cross and said “come follow me”.
 We don’t have to live low, at the level of the flesh.